-Mastercard's initiative for Sydney's Ferries and Light Rail is a government-supported trial for a system to support the current "single-use" Opal ticket with a more flexible and versatile "many use" Mastercard.
-This could mean that commuters paying with a contactless Mastercard need queue to buy a ticket to use either mode of transport.
+Transport for NSW’s initiative for Sydney Ferries and Light Rail services is a government trial of a system to support the current "single-use" Adult Opal Single Trip ticket with a more flexible and versatile "many use" Mastercard.
+This could mean that commuters paying with a contactless Mastercard won’t need to queue to buy a ticket to use either mode of transport.

-Perfectly suited for international and interstate travelers, anyone in Sydney can use their Mastercard to tap on and off Sydney Ferries and Light Rail as with convenience and not have to purchase an Opal single ride ticket or understand the details of the fare system.
+Perfectly suited for international and interstate travelers, anyone in Sydney can use their Mastercard to tap on and off Sydney Ferries and Light Rail without having to purchase an Adult Opal Single Trip ticket or understand the details of the fare system.

 New Collaborations for Better Solutions

-In collaboration with Transport for NSW, Mastercard are using innovative technology to make commuter’s lives easier.
+In collaboration with Transport for NSW, Mastercard are using innovative technology to make commuters’ lives easier.
 The goal is to support the NSW Government’s efforts to make public transport more accessible and improve the customer experience.

-“... part of the Government's focus on adapting the technologies of today to make the customer experience easier while testing ... technology for the future."
+“... part of the Government's focus on adapting the technologies of today is to make the customer experience easier while testing ... technology for the future."

-Innovation is about helping our collaborators reach their goals with better, faster, more-efficient and more-secure solutions.
+Innovation is about helping organisations that partner with us to reach their goals with better, faster, more-efficient and more-secure solutions.